pmarguinaud/gpupack/README.md

 - compiling the packages (ecbuild, eckit, ...) with `ics_packages`
 - compiling the ARPEGE source code with `ics_masterodb`

-If the compilation is successful, then unnecessary files are removed (directory `hub/local/build`), but also with `lockpack` in `src/local`.
+If the compilation is successful, then unnecessary files may be removed (directory `hub/local/build`), but also with `lockpack` in `src/local`.

 It is possible to invoke `ics_packages` and `ics_masterodb` manually from